Al Rayyan Al Qadeem station

 Al Rayyan Al Qadeem station is a station on the Doha Metro's Green Line.
 It serves the municipality of Al Rayyan, specifically Old Al Rayyan, Lebday, and other suburbs of Al Rayyan City.
-It is found on Al Rayyan Al Qadeem Street in the Lebday district.
+It is situated on Al Rayyan Al Qadeem Street in the Lebday district.

-The station currently has no metrolinks.
+No metrolink, which is the Doha Metro's free feeder bus network, currently services the station.
 Facilities on the premises include restrooms and a prayer room.

 History

 The station was opened to the public on 10 December 2019 along with the other stations of the Green Line (also known as the Education Line).

 Connections

 It is served by bus routes 40 and 45.